- You’ve thought about your life and career goals and therefore what sort of job you will be seeking.

 Some key tips:

-- Use your usual CV but bear in mind that, much like LinkedIn, you can’t tailor it for whoever might see it so it needs to be optimised and keyword rich for the main focus of your job search.
+- Use your usual CV but bear in mind that, much like LinkedIn, you can’t tailor it for whoever might see it.
+Therefore it needs to be optimised and keyword rich for the main focus of your job search.

 Some would contend that your profile on LinkedIn is effectively your CV so some of these points apply to LinkedIn.
 Especially as you can in some cases apply to jobs on LinkedIn using your LinkedIn profile.